williamnash/williamnash.github.io/professional.md

 title: Professional
 ---

 I am currently towards the end of my PhD in Experimental Particle Physics at UCLA.
-I have experience as a software engineer before attending graduate school and like to think I know my way around statistics, algorithms developments, cyclotrons, control systems and particle physics.
+I have experience as a software engineer before attending graduate school and like to think I know my way around statistics, algorithms, cyclotrons, control systems and particle physics.
 Having spent years studying the arcane world of particle physics, I hope to move into a field where clever ideas are needed to solve problems that have a real impact on our future.
 A condensed version of my resume can be found in the sidebar with more details contained below

 - [Physics](#physics)
 - [Statistics](#statistics)